Transferrin and transferrin receptor

 Transferrin can bind also other metal cations than Fe3+; stable complexes are formed with more than forty metallic cations (Chahine et al., 2012).
 Transferrin acquires rapidly the metal cations from low molecular weight chelators such as citrate.
 Transferrin has a physiological role in transport of Mn3+.
 In addition, it binds metal ions that are important in diagnostics and therapeutics, such as Ga3+, In3+, Ti4+, VO2+, Cr3+, Ru3+, and Bi3+.
 Gallium-transferrin complex can be internalized, while indium-bound transferrin is only bound to TfRs.
 The affinity of transferrin for Fe3+ is ∼400 times higher than for Ga3+, but exchange half-life is very slow.

-Transferrin can also bind Al3+, and it probably can be internalized in cells and incorporated in ferritin.
+Transferrin can also bind Al3+, and it is possible that it can be internalized in cells and incorporated in ferritin.
 However, transferrin-Al3+ complex does not seem to interact with transferrin receptor 1 (Hémadi et al., 2003).

 Transferrin receptors (TfR1 and TfR2) are transmembrane proteins with 66% homology.
 TfR1 has a high degree of homology with PSMA, too.
 TfR1 (TFRC, CD71) is a high affinity ubiquitously expressed receptor; TfR1s are abundant in hepatocytes, erythrocyte precursors especially in bone marrow, and other tissues, especially rapidly dividing cells, but not in mature erythrocytes.
 In the central nervous system TfRs are found in the grey matter, mainly at the luminal side of brain capillary endothelial cells, but very little on neurons or glial cells (Roelcke et al., 1996).
 TfR1 expression on cell surface is increased when intracellular iron concentration is low.
 TfR2 has lower affinity to diferric transferrin than TfR1, and it is only expressed in hepatocytes, enterocytes of the small intestine, and erythroid cells.
 TfR2 expression is independent on the intracellular iron concentration, but it is instead modulated by cell growth rate.